kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject.md

 **IMPORTANT:** Importing this package will overwrite all of the existing files listed directly above, you will need to fix some minor issues detailed in the next section.

 ###Fix Unity Errors due to changes in GameData, PlayerController, PickUp classes.
-**Important: several changes are required to reconfigure GameObjects in BeginScene, MiniGameScene, and Asset Prefabs: PickUp.**
+**Important: several changes are required to re-configure GameObjects in BeginScene, MiniGameScene, and Asset Prefabs: PickUp.**

 - **Step 1: BeginScene - GameData issues:**
     - In BeginScene, make sure the GameManager gameObject has no errors on the GameData.cs script component. (fix: Remove component, re-add)